 Qualifying Events

-• EOQHA Summer Sizzler, Carp Fairgrounds: August 1 - 4th
+• EOQHA Summer Sizzler, Carp Fairgrounds: July 31-August 3

 Once a horse/rider combination has qualified, they are in.
-This means that if a qualified exhibitor earns another Top 3 score at a later show in the season, the next highest scoring non-qualified exhibitor at that show will receive an invitation. etc.
+This means that if a qualified exhibitor earns another top score at a later show in the season, the next highest scoring non-qualified exhibitor at that show will receive an invitation. etc.

 Standby List